Group representations in the homology of 3-manifolds: Proof of the main theorem

 We now follow the argument of \cite[Theorem 2.6]{CooperLong} to obtain a hyperbolic such manifold.
-Let $p\colon M_s\rar M_s/G$ be the covering map.
-By \cite[Proposition~4.2]{hyperbolise}, the manifold $M_s/G$ contains a loop $k$ that bounds a solid disc and such that $(M_s/G)\setminus k$ is a complete hyperbolic manifold with a single cusp.
-With a bit more care, one can choose $k$ such that $p^{-1}(k)$ is a union of $\#G$ loops that bound disjoint solid discs in $M_s$.
-By \cite[Lemma 4.3]{hyperbolise}, for all but one slope $\alpha$, the $G$-equivariant $\alpha$-surgery on $M_s$ yields a closed manifold $M=M_s(k,\alpha)$ with a free $G$-action, satisfying $H_1(M,\Q)\cong V$.
-By Thurston's hyperbolic Dehn surgery theorem \cite[Theorem 5.8.2]{Thurston} equivariant surgery for all but finitely many of these slopes will result in a hyperbolic manifold $M$. \end{proof}
+Let $p\colon M_2\rar M_2/G$ be the covering map.
+By \cite[Proposition~4.2]{hyperbolise}, the manifold $M_2/G$ contains a null-homotopic simple closed curve~$k$ such that $(M_2/G)\smallsetminus k$ is a complete hyperbolic manifold with a single cusp and such that $p^{-1}(k)$ is a union of $\#G$ simple closed curves that bound disjoint discs in $M_2$ (see also the first paragraph of \cite[Proof of Lemma 4.3]{hyperbolise}).
+Let $\emb\colon S^1\times D^2\to M_2$ be an embedding with a \good~image such that $\emb(S^1\times \{0\})$ is one of these simple closed curves.
+By \cite[Lemma 4.3]{hyperbolise}, for all but one slope $\killed$ on $\emb(S^1\times \partial D^2)$, the $G$-equivariant surgery along $\emb$, $\killed$ on $M_2$ yields a closed manifold $M_2(\emb,\killed)$ with a free $G$-action, satisfying $H_1(M_2(\emb,\killed),\Q)\cong W$.
+By Thurston's hyperbolic Dehn surgery theorem \cite[Theorem 5.8.2]{Thurston}, equivariant surgery for all but finitely many of these slopes results in a hyperbolic manifold $M'$. \end{proof} \begin{remark} The last paragraph of the above proof can be replaced by an appeal to Theorem A in the very recent preprint \cite{equivHyper}. \end{remark}